haxxorsid/swing-paint-application/README.md

-What is Swing Paint Applicaiton ?
+What is Swing Paint Application ?
 ---------

 A basic paint application based on Java swing made for University as a Mini-project.
 It is still under development.